History of photography: 1850 to 1900

 In 1851, English sculptor Frederick Scott Archer invented the collodion process.
 Photographer and children's author Lewis Carroll used this process.
 Carroll refers to the process as "Talbotype" in the story "A Photographer's Day Out".

-Herbert Bowyer Berkeley experimented with his own version of collodion emulsions after Samman introduced the idea of adding dithionite to the pyrogallol developer.
-Berkeley discovered that with his own addition of sulfite, to absorb the sulfur dioxide given off by the chemical dithionite in the developer, dithionite was not required in the developing process.
+Herbert Bowyer Berkeley discovered that with his own addition of sulfite, to absorb the sulfur dioxide given off by the chemical dithionite in the developer, dithionite was not required in the developing process.
 In 1881, he published his discovery.
 Berkeley's formula contained pyrogallol, sulfite, and citric acid.
 Ammonia was added just before use to make the formula alkaline.
 The new formula was sold by the Platinotype Company in London as Sulphur-Pyrogallol Developer.

 Nineteenth-century experimentation with photographic processes frequently became proprietary.
 The German-born, New Orleans photographer Theodore Lilienthal successfully sought legal redress in an 1881 infringement case involving his "Lambert Process" in the Eastern District of Louisiana.